Chadwick-Marketing/social-docs/docs/tutorial-basics/appearance/updating-profile-picture-selecting-theme.md

 # Updating profile image and theme

-To make your bio link more unique and reflect your personal brand, consider adding a profile image and selecting a pre-designed theme that complements your branding.
+To make your bio link stand out and show off your personal brand, you might want to add a profile picture and choose a theme that complements your branding.
+Here's how:

 ## How to update your profile image